Update: Google AdWords has since been rebranded as Google Ads.

 First, What Went Down with the Keyword Planner

-One of the key facets of keyword research depends on being able to see how much search volume is present for a particular keyword.
-In other words, how many times per month did people try to conduct a search using that keyword.
+One of the key facets of keyword research for organic search engine optimization depends on being able to see how much search volume is present for a particular keyword.
+In other words, how many times per month people tried to conduct a search using that keyword.

 Nevertheless, given that the data was from Google, it was better than having no data at all.
 And for higher volume keywords the figures were more granular and more believable, especially when it came to comparing one keyword to another.